lipipds/lipipds/README.md

 ### Hi! 👋

 Filipi has a well defined purpose.
-He develops a systemic view of the business, regardless of the activity.
-He has worked in strategic areas: analytics, business inteligence, marketing, product, digital, ecommerce, and trademarketing.
-Along with the business vision, he delivers a vertical knowledge about data modeling and analysis, which makes him independent and agile on BI tools, creation of models and ETL, market research and web analytics.
+He develops a systemic and holistic view of the business, regardless of the activity.
+Has worked in strategic areas: analytics, business inteligence, marketing, product, digital, ecommerce, and trademarketing.
+Along with this business vision, delivers a vertical knowledge about data modeling and analysis, which makes him independent and agile on BI tools, creation of models and ETL, market research and web analytics.

 ##
 ### 🧰 Stack